loburets/laravel-vue/readme.md

 - Pagination
 - Navigation
 - Flash messages
-- Simple CRUD
+- Simple CRUD (example for articles)
-- Validation from laravel
+- Laravel validation (backend validation)
-- Preloader
+- Preloader for async actions

 #### What was used: